mshurutov/etcd/README.md

 Requirements
 ------------

-This role is not depend on other role.
+This role requires python v3 because python v2 is out of live.

 Role Variables
 --------------